top of page

 A two-hour session at the Libraries for up to 12 ākonga with all the materials to design and print your own Top of the Pods T-merch!

-Up to $500 worth of Rockshop NZ
+Up to $500 worth of Rockshop NZ podcasting equipment for your school

 Specialist equipment based on